-In 1989, he made a promise to his then-girlfriend Li Zhi (better known by her stage name Nina Li) shortly after they met and fell in love on the set of Dragon Fight.
-He promised that if they were still in love ten years later, he would ask her to get married, and that if they ever decided to start a family, he wouldn’t make movies during her pregnancy.
+In 1989, he made a promise to his then-girlfriend Nina Li shortly after they met.
+And then they fell in love on the set of Dragon Fight.
+He promised that if they were still in love ten years later, he would marry her.
+And that if they ever decided to start a family, he wouldn’t make movies during her pregnancy.

-Well, not only did they get married ten years later on the anniversary of their first date, September 19, 1999, but when she got pregnant soon after, Jet Li declined Ang Lee’s offer to play the lead male role as Li Mu-Bai in Crouching Tiger, Hidden Dragon (2000).
+Well, they get married ten years later on the anniversary of their first date, September 19, 1999.
+When she got pregnant soon after, he declined Ang Lee’s offer to play in Crouching Tiger, Hidden Dragon (2000).
 (He also turned down a role in both sequels of The Matrix, but for different reasons.)
 In fact, he didn’t work for an entire year.
 Instead, he kept it real and stayed at home with his wife and soon-to-be newborn daughter.

-In 1994, he also literally kept it real by finally making a martial arts film that wasn’t excessive in its use of so-called wire-fu, the utilization of wire and pulley systems to make characters defy gravity during fight scenes.
-Instead, he made Fist of Legend, which joins the ranks of films with a 100% rating on Rotten Tomatoes and was more than just a tribute to and remake of Bruce Lee’s Fist of Fury (1972).
+In 1994, he finally made a martial arts film that wasn’t excessive in its use of wire-fu.
+The utilization of wire and pulley systems made characters defy gravity during fight scenes.
+Instead, he made Fist of Legend, which joins the ranks of films with a 100% rating on Rotten Tomatoes.
+It was more than just a tribute to and remake of Bruce Lee’s Fist of Fury (1972).

-Its raw style prompted an exodus from the magical realism that tainted the credibility of Chinese martial arts in fight scenes, with fantastical and unreal high-flying action sequences, towards more brutal and grounded realities of what street fights actually look like.
+Its raw-style prompted an exodus from the magical realism that tainted the credibility of Chinese martial arts in fight scenes.
+There are fantastical and unreal high-flying action sequences.
+They are more brutal and grounded realities of what street fights actually look like.
 Put simply, Fist of Legend pushed a precedent to focus on fight scenes instead of flight scenes.

-The Wachowskis (the former Wachowski Brothers who disclosed gender fluid identities) have cited Fist of Legend as the source of inspiration behind the fighting styles seen in The Matrix and the reason why they hired the renown Yuen Woo-Ping to be the trilogy’s martial arts choreographer — who in addition to Fist of Legend also choreographed the likes of Jackie Chan’s Drunken Master (1978), Crouching Tiger, Hidden Dragon, and Quentin Tarantino’s Kill Bill: Volume 1 and Volume 2 (2003-04).
+The Wachowskis have cited Fist of Legend as the source of inspiration behind the fighting styles seen in The Matrix.
+And the reason why they hired the renown Yuen Woo-Ping to be the trilogy’s martial arts choreographer.
+He also choreographed the likes of Jackie Chan’s Drunken Master (1978), Crouching Tiger, Hidden Dragon, and Quentin Tarantino’s Kill Bill: Volume 1 and Volume 2 (2003-04).

-Tarantino, another die-hard fan of the film, even scheduled Fist of Legend to be re-released in the U.S. under his now-defunct film distribution company Rolling Thunder Pictures, a label he used to catapult overlooked films he deemed worthy into the mainstream, particularly foreign films such as Wong Kar-Wai’s Chungking Express (1994) — films he felt might not otherwise have found a distributor without the help of his banner of “Quentin Tarantino Presents.”
+Tarantino, another die-hard fan of the film, even re-released Fist of Legend in the U.S. under his now-defunct film distribution company Rolling Thunder Pictures.
+Its a label he used to catapult overlooked films he deemed worthy into the mainstream.
+There are particularly foreign films such as Wong Kar-Wai’s Chungking Express (1994).
+Those films he felt might not find a distributor without the help of his banner of “Quentin Tarantino Presents.”
 (Dimension Films eventually distributed its release after Rolling Thunder Pictures flopped.)

-And in 2004, Tarantino swayed Miramax to secure an uncut English-subtitled U.S. re-release of Jet Li’s Hero (2002), 95% on Rotten Tomatoes, which he revealed was “an absolute masterpiece” during an interview with Fangoria magazine in their April 16, 2004 Issue, and which the late great Robert Ebert gave a 3.5/4 and called “a visual poem of extraordinary beauty” in his signature “two thumbs up” review of the film.
+In 2004, Tarantino swayed Miramax to secure an uncut English-subtitled U.S. re-release of Jet Li’s Hero (2002).
+It was 95% on Rotten Tomatoes, which he revealed was “an absolute masterpiece” during an interview with Fangoria magazine in their April 16, 2004 Issue.
+And which the late great Robert Ebert gave a 3.5/4 and called “a visual poem of extraordinary beauty” in his signature “two thumbs up” review of the film.

 Jet Li & One Foundation

-Just a few days after, and because of his near-death experience, Jet Li announced plans to start the One Foundation, a Chinese NGO officially founded on April 19, 2007 dedicated to disaster mitigation, children’s welfare, training of public welfare professionals, and support for grassroots charities.
+Just a few days after, because of his near-death experience, Jet Li announced plans to start the One Foundation.
+It is a Chinese NGO officially founded on April 19, 2007 dedicated to disaster mitigation, children’s welfare, training of public welfare professionals, and support for grassroots charities.

-Their slogan is simple: one person plus one dollar (or Yuan) every month equals one big family, which implies that philanthropic responsibilities shouldn’t be solely carried on the shoulders of companies and governments, but extend to every human being.
+Their slogan is simple: one person plus one dollar (or Yuan) every month equals one big family.
+It implies that philanthropic responsibilities shouldn’t be solely carried on the shoulders of companies and governments, but extend to every human being.

-From 1974 to 2004 to the present and beyond, Jet Li the kid, the lover, the movie star, and the philanthropist, has kept it real with Nixon, his wife, family, his movies, but most importantly, himself.
+From 1974 to 2004, Jet Li has kept it real with Nixon, his wife, family, movies, and most importantly, himself.
 We’ve learned that at his core he’s a lover, not a fighter.

-A life full of promises kept to loved ones, resolute vision in his works, and a tangle with a tsunami culminated to wash ashore a silver lining that not only swept away his ego, but also surfaced a newfound purpose, one that he has since devoted his entire self to, marking the beginning of a philanthropy imbued with introspective depth and humanitarian sensibilities for not only his countrymen as he had initially wanted, but for the whole world as one.
+A life full of promises kept to loved ones, resolute vision in his works.
+A tangle with a tsunami culminated to wash ashore a silver lining that not only swept away his ego.
+But it also surfaced a newfound purpose.
+Since he devoted his entire self, this marked the beginning of a philanthropy imbued with introspective depth and humanitarian sensibilities.
+For not only his countrymen as he had initially wanted, but for the whole world as one.